mbradds/pipeline-profiles/readme.md

 ## Deploying to CER production server

-This is a mess.
-The CER web infrastructure is managed in an entirely manual way.
-There is no automation, content management system, CI/CD, version control, or any other modern tools and technology.
-There is also no way I can easily mimic the CER server environment for local development, and no one is fully aware of the enourmous amount of scripts, css, server side includes, templates that make up these pages.
-This means that the CER html pages are too ridiculous for me to realistically use or mimic myself, and the lack of version control means that I cant really deal with these files until right before I'm ready to release.
+This continues to be a challenge because I control/update only a portion of the pipeline profiles, and there is no way for me to access the main production files or keep up with other changes through a version control system.
+Therefore my content and code needs to be merged with CER files and updated on the website very quickly to avoid a situation where others are working on the files.
+Also, there is also no way I can easily mimic the CER server environment for local development.
+In the abscence of an organizational version control system, its not realistic to use or mimic much, if any, CER infrastructure/files during the development process.

 Up until recently (summer 2021) my approach to these constraints and problems was: